sameepsi/Audits/VTOSToken.md

 Overall the code is well commented.
 My final recommendation would be to pay more attention to the visibility of the functions since it’s quite important to define who’s supposed to executed the functions and to follow best practices regarding the use of assert, require etc. (which you are doing ;).
 I will also recommend to not put commented code.
 Because of commented code certain portion of the contract is useless and hence the contract is not ready for deployment and is not safe to use, since the commented code deals with the payable methods and will result in the loss of funds.
+ All the ERC20 functions are included but approve, transfer and transferFrom functions are not ERC20 compliant.